ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

            if_ci_failed: error
            if_no_uploads: error

-This requires that each PR has a patch coverage of 90%, meaning that 90% any source added to the repository (unless ignored) must be covered by unit tests.
+This requires that each PR has a patch coverage of 90%, meaning that 90% of any source added to the repository (unless ignored) must be covered by unit tests.

 .. note::
    This is only a sample configuration.